How Attention Shapes Time and Experience (The Science of Focus and Presence)

 Attention Is the Real Currency

-Where attention goes, neural activity follows.
+Where attention goes, mental activity follows.

-Why Pressure Changes Our Experience of Time
+Why Pressure Changes the Experience of Time

 The Role of Awareness

-Familiarity, Repetition & Neural Change
+Familiarity, Repetition and Change

 Why Feeling Settled Changes Everything

-People often describe this as feeling more present, more grounded, and more capable.
+People often describe this as feeling more present, more grounded and more capable.

-Again — time hasn’t changed.
 But the experience of it has.

 The Fused4Life Perspective